pratheeksh/Deep-Image-Search-Engine/README.md

 This assumes that all of the data has been prepared.
 See the section **How to build the full dataset** to prepare the data.

-Point the search engine to the images, doc shards and index shards with the following variables in `inventory.py`

-- `DOCS_STORE`: this folder should hold all the doc shards in the format `docshard_0.p`
-- `TREE_STORE` : this folder should hold all the kd tree indices of feature vectors in the format `0.out`
-- `TEXT_STORE` : this folder should hold all the text indices and tf-df index in the format `index_txt_0.p` and `tf_idf_index.p`
-- `IMAGES_STORE`: this folder should hold all the images

 Make sure that `NUM_DOC_SERVERS`, `NUM_INDEX_SERVERS`, and `NUM_TXT_INDEX_SERVERS` match the number of shards stored in the corresponding folders above

 Set up your static/images to point to the location of the images on the disk.
 If there already exists an images directory, clear it.